wp-plugins/easy-affiliate-links/readme.txt

 == Changelog ==

+= 1.1 =
+Feature: Use custom link text in the shortcode
+Feature: Define multiple link text variants
+Setting: Set required capability for seeing the shortcode button
+Fix: Exclude affiliate links from search to prevent redirect
+Fix: A few unwanted PHP notices
+Fix: Cache update after saving an affiliate link
+Fix: @ sign in mailto urls
+Fix: Removed trailing slash in URLs for consistency

 = 1.0 =
 * Feature: Edit an affiliate link by clicking on it in the visual editor
 * Feature: Tracking of monthly and lifetime clicks